Introduction to structural causal models in science studies

 Discussion

 The study of science is a broad field with a variety of methods.
 Academics have employed a range of perspectives to understand science’s inner workings, driven by the field’s diversity in researchers’ disciplinary backgrounds (Sugimoto et al. 2011; Liu et al. 2023).
-In this chapter we highlight why causal thinking is important for the study of science, in particular for quantitative approaches.
+In this chapter we used structural causal models to highlight why causal thinking is important for the study of science, in particular for quantitative approaches.
 In doing so, we do not mean to suggest that we always need to estimate causal effects.
 Descriptive research is valuable in itself, providing context for uncharted phenomena.
 Likewise, studies that predict certain outcomes are very useful.
 However, neither descriptive nor predictive research should be interpreted causally.
 Both descriptive and predictive work might be able to inform discussions about possible causal mechanisms, and may provide some insight about what might be happening.
 However, without making causal thinking explicit, they can easily lead to wrong interpretations and conclusions.
 We covered several related potential issues in data analysis, such as the Table 2 fallacy (see Section 3.3) or the “causal salad” approach (see Section 3.2).

 The case for causal thinking